invenia/blog/_posts/JuliaLangFeatures.md

 ### The Parts of Traits

-Its also interesting to note that traits have a few parts:
+Traits have a few key parts:
  - The trait types: these are the different traits a type can have.
  - The trait function: this tells you what traits a type has.
  - Trait dispatch: using the traits.